 One of our cohorts, the Prepare Learning Circle, released a white paper this week that provides a recommendation on how to ensure low-income youth seamlessly transition from school to the workforce, and ultimately become self-sufficient.
 The Prepare Learning Circle came together to demonstrate how communities are currently tracking success along large-scale and ambitious workforce and career readiness goals, including defining what outcomes collective impact initiatives should use when working on the career-end of the cradle-to-career spectrum.
 The paper outlines their outcome and indicator recommendations to the broader StriveTogether Network of collective impact initiatives.
-Read the white paper and learn more about the process the Prepare Learning Circle undertook to get to this point in our earlier blog.

 The white paper represents a significant milestone in understanding how to harness the StriveTogether collective impact network to achieve employment outcomes.
 But, what’s most powerful to me as a funder is what it took to get the members of the Prepare Learning Circle to agree on the recommendations in the paper.
 The five members of the cohort all come from very different communities with different challenges, but every one of them cares deeply about students and their path to employment.